alucryd/oxyromon/README.md

 Convert ROM files between common formats

-ROMs can be converted back and forth between common formats and their original formats.
+ROMs can be converted back and forth between reversible formats and their original formats.
 Invoking this command will convert all eligible roms for some or all systems.
 You may optionally filter games by name, the matching string is not case sensitive and doesn't need to be the full game name.
+Systems can also be selected the same way so as to avoid being prompted for them.

 Supported ROM formats: